danfmihai/terraform-proxmox-vm/README.md

 ```

-The terraform files will provision one or more VMs on a Proxmox node based on a vm template that you previously created.
+The terraform files will provision one or more VMs (change 'count' variable) on a Proxmox node based on a vm template that you previously created.
 To create a template you can use:
 [proxmox-create-template repo](https://github.com/danfmihai/proxmox-create-template)
 or you can create one manualy.
 Please change the necessary variables.